PE at St Gerard's

-Children are provided with 2 hours of timetabled lessons each week, allowing pupils to develop themselves as a whole person, build a sound knowledge of basic skills, develop the values of PE in our school and build a positive relationship with physical health.
+Children are provided with 1 hour (EYFS/KS1) or 2 hours (KS2) of timetabled lessons each week, allowing pupils to develop themselves as a whole person, build a sound knowledge of basic skills, develop the values of PE in our school and build a positive relationship with physical health.

-At St Gerard’s, children are taught by a highly skilled Sports Coach.
+At St Gerard’s, children are taught by high skilled teachers/sports coaches.
 Our hall and outdoor space is timetabled in order to give each class an opportunity to access PE lessons.
-Our Sports Coach will make links to the School Games Values where appropriate in order to enhance children’s understanding of the values associated to physical health and sport.
+We will make links to the School Games Values where appropriate in order to enhance children’s understanding of the values associated to physical health and sport.
 We have long term plans to support the planning of sessions and to view the overall journey for children in PE throughout the year.

 Children are also provided with opportunities to work with outside agencies to develop their sporting abilities and engagement within the subject.
 We believe that it is important for our children to be provided with opportunities by specialist providers to ensure they receive the best possible PE education at St Gerard’s.

-Within each PE lesson, our Sports Coach assessed the children against the National Curriculum objectives and skills that are being taught in that session.
+Within each PE lesson, children are assessed against the National Curriculum objectives and skills that are being taught in that session.
+We now follow the scheme ‘Get Set 4 PE’ throughout the whole school.
 Evidence of children’s learning is recorded through photographs and notes.
-At the end of each half term, our Sports Coach completes assessment sheets for each topic for each class.
+At the end of each topic, assessments are completed so that we are aware of where the children are at with their learning.
 These are then shared with Class Teachers and discussions take place to discuss ways to support those who are not performing to the expected standard for their year group.
 We intend for pupils to have an increased understanding of our objectives and feel that they have made progress in those areas.
 Through Pupil Questionnaires at different points of the year, we are able to see the impact that PE lessons are having on our children as well as developing a set of next steps to know how to develop teaching.

-Clubs are run by our Sports Coach who uses his own internal assessment and monitoring to ensure high quality provision is provided for all.
-Some after-school sports clubs that are also run by Class Teachers are monitored in order to make sure that we are offering the best clubs that are being enjoyed by the children.
+Clubs are usually run by highly skilled professionals who use their own internal assessment and monitoring to ensure high quality provision is provided for all.
+After-school sports clubs are monitored in order to make sure that we are offering the best clubs that are being enjoyed by the children.
 We will listen to pupils and teacher feedback about clubs throughout the year and ensure that we use this feedback to provide the most suitable clubs for our children.

 The impact from participation in competitions will be measured by listening to pupil and teacher feedback about pupil’s attitudes to competition throughout the year.
 We will also look at the results of the competitions that we attend and look to improve our results (both scores and relationships with events) throughout the year.